tnwinc/labsblog/_posts/2014-10-23-the-stack-is-a-much-deeper-concept-than-gosub.md

 ---
-title: "The Stack is a Much Deeper Concept than GOSUB"
+title: The Stack is a Much Deeper Concept than GOSUB
 layout: post
-tags: [functional-programming]
+tags:
+  - "functional-programming"
 published: true
 author: Charlie Flowers
 mail: "cflowers@tnwinc.com"
-summary: Major AHA moment about functional programming!
+summary: "Major AHA moment about functional programming!"
 ---

 _(I just had an AHA! moment.
 I’m excited about it.
 It’s valuable and I want to share it.
 Warning: I USE CAPS a lot when I’m having an aha moment.
 If you think that’s childish or unprofessional, sue me.
 I could not care less.
 If you appreciate a powerful insight communicated enthusiastically, then read on!)_